 Other oncogenes encode products that are identical to growth hormone as well as hormone receptors.
-For example, oncogene erb B and fms encode proteins that are clos(Process of Androgenesis (With Diagram) | related to the receptors for epidermal growth factor (H^{Biotechnology} and colony stimulating factor-1 (CSF-1).
+For example, oncogene erb B and fms encode proteins that are close covid-19 has spread to 42 new districts since April related to the receptors for epidermal growth factor (H17.
+What did lockdown achieve then? and colony stimulating factor-1 (CSF-1).
 CSF-1 is a growth factor that stimulates growth and differentiation of macrophages.
 The receptor of this growth factor is a trans membrane-protein with growth factor domains on the outside of the cell and protein kinase domains on the inside of the cell (Fig. 23.9).

 These receptors are key components in trans-membrane signalling pathways.
-The erb A gene product is an analog of the nuclear receptor for the thyroid hormone T_3 .
+The erb A gene product is an analog of the nuclear receptor for the thyroid hormone $T_3$ .
 Therefore, all of the gene products are undoubtedly involved in intercellular communication circuit which control cell division during the growth and development of highly differentiated tissue.